mailchimp/mc-woocommerce/README.txt

 == Changelog ==
 = 2.3.2 =
 * Update to Action Scheduler 3.0.1
-* Adds "low-bandwidth" setting on sync
+* Adds low-bandwidth setting on sync
-* Fixes Audience Defaults settings for Woo to Mailchimp not passed
+* fixes audience defaults settings to Mailchimp not passed
-* Tweaks to review banner behavior
+* tweaks to review banner behavior
-* Required fields API update
+* required fields API update
+* fix for orders with deleted products
+* support for orders with 0 line items
 = 2.3.1 =
 * adds fallback for mb_strpos if extension is not installed
 * implements communications box on sync page